A version of this article appeared in the Winter 2016 issue of strategy+business.

 In past years, when governments passed laws related to sexual orientation, most companies remained neutral.
 But now, an increasing number of business leaders are openly supporting their lesbian, gay, bisexual, and transgender (LGBT) employees and customers.
-In many parts of the world, businesses are publicly mobilizing against laws discriminating against LGBT people or outlawing their behavior.
+In many parts of the world, businesses are mobilizing to publicly protest laws that discriminate against LGBT people or outlaw their behavior.

 Why are businesses taking this position?
 There are several reasons.
 First, they can no longer ignore discrimination.
-When new laws are proposed that would restrict the benefits or protection they could provide their own LGBT employees and customers, the companies themselves are constrained.
-Many of these laws could be enforced selectively — in extreme cases, they could be used to target or blackmail some employees — and that adds to the risk companies might face.
+New laws that would restrict the benefits or protection they could provide their own LGBT employees and customers constrain the companies.
+Many of these laws could be enforced selectively — in extreme cases, they could be used to target or blackmail some employees — and that creates additional risk for companies.

 To constituents that oppose LGBT rights on the grounds of religious principle, business leaders are often sympathetic.
 But they are also aware that attitudes vary among religious groups.
 In addition, many leaders have openly LGBT relatives and friends, or — like former BP CEO John Browne and Apple CEO Tim Cook — have publicly identified as LGBT themselves.

-There is also a business case for supporting LGBT rights, not just in the U.S. and Europe, but around the world, including in countries where LGBT activity is illegal.
-Companies that openly support LGBT rights are better places to work generally: Skilled candidates are more likely to accept jobs there, many customers say they are more likely to purchase products there, and they tend to be more innovative.
+There is also a business case for supporting LGBT rights, not just in the U.S. and Europe, but all around the world, including in countries where LGBT activity is illegal.
+Companies that openly support LGBT rights are generally better places to work: Skilled candidates are more likely to accept jobs from them, many customers say they are more likely to purchase products from them, and they tend to be more innovative.

-Shortly after the World Economic Forum meeting at Davos in January 2016, where the study was released, strategy+business caught up with report coauthor Kenji Yoshino in New York — at our offices and near his offices at New York University’s School of Law.
+Shortly after the World Economic Forum meeting at Davos in January 2016, where the study was released, strategy+business caught up with report coauthor Kenji Yoshino in New York.
 The conversation began by recapping the study findings — particularly the link between LGBT rights and other corporate goals, including recruitment and profitability.
-We then talked about some of the philosophical implications of the study’s premise, including its effect on the role that corporations play in the political sphere, and profound questions of psychological identity (such as what it means to be a closeted transgender individual) that are not as far removed as they may seem from the managerial sphere.
+We then talked about some of the philosophical implications of the studye, including the changing role that corporations are playing in the political sphere, and profound questions of psychological identity (such as what it means to be a closeted transgender individual) that are not as far removed as they may seem from the managerial sphere.

 S+B: What did you learn from this research?